Skip to main content

 Register the Cortex Agent

-Wire both procedures into a Cortex Agent. tool_spec.type: generic declares each tool’s JSON schema; tool_resources maps the schema to the underlying procedure and the warehouse that runs it.
+Wire both UDFs into a Cortex Agent. tool_spec.type: generic declares each tool’s JSON schema; tool_resources maps the schema to the underlying function (type: function) and the warehouse that runs it.

 CREATE OR REPLACE AGENT nimble_web_research_agent